 Not only is Senate President Joe Negron’s initiative to purchase land and construct the EAA reservoir critical to saving America's Everglades and three vital estuaries, as well the source of drinking water for 8 million Floridians, it also makes economic sense.

-A just-published Clemson University study confirms that construction of the proposed EAA Reservoir south of Lake Okeechobee will generate more than 39,000 jobs and provide economic benefits of $20 billion – an 8-to-1 return on the project’s $2.47 billion cost.
+A just-published study by researchers at Clemson University confirms that construction of the proposed EAA Reservoir south of Lake Okeechobee will generate more than 39,000 jobs and provide economic benefits of $20 billion – an 8-to-1 return on the project’s $2.47 billion cost.

 “The South (EAA) Reservoir is clearly a project with benefits vastly outweighing costs,” wrote Dr. Michael Maloney, emeritus professor of economics at Clemson University and the principal investigator in the study.
 “At a construction cost of $2.47 billion, the South Reservoir is a no-brainer…the longer the project is put off, the more it will cost to build.”